proposes Archives -

-The post South Korean Lawmaker Proposes Special Crypto Zone for ICOs appeared first on Bitcoin News.
+The post British Lawmaker Proposes Tax and Utility Bill Payments in Bitcoin appeared first on Bitcoin News.

-What do you think about Viabtc’s CEO Haipo Yang proposing a standardization organization?
-Let us know your thoughts on this subject in the comment section below.
+What do you think of these four proposed tax changes?
+Let us know in the comments section below.

 Need to calculate your bitcoin holdings?
 Check our tools section.

-What do you think of the tax rate on cryptocurrency transactions proposed in Ukraine?
-Share your thoughts on the subject of crypto taxation in the comments section below.
+Do you think the proposed tax breaks can help the cryptocurrency industry become a major part of the Ukrainian economy?
+Share your thoughts on the subject in the comments section below.